-"Spousal rape" (also known as marital rape) not only falls under the umbrella of California's rape laws ...but also falls under California’s domestic violence laws as well.
-This means that someone convicted of this offense is subject to many of the same penalties and
+"Spousal rape" (also known as marital rape) not only falls under the umbrella of California's rape laws...but also falls under California's domestic violence laws as well.
+This means that someone convicted of this offense is subject to many of the same penalties and punishments as:

 Actions that can lead to spousal rape charges include both obvious and not-so-obvious scenarios.
 Here are some examples:

 - A husband uses physical force to make his wife have sexual intercourse with him;

 - A wife whose husband is not a U.S. citizen threatens to divorce him and make sure his green card gets revoked if he does not have sex with her; and

 - A husband has sex with his wife while she is passed out after a drinking too much.